Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ### -RecoveryPoints
-Specifies the number of hours to retain recovery points.
+Specifies the number of hours to retain recovery points for.

 ```yaml
 Type: Int32